mrPaq/autoHP/README.md

 Currently, I have this running on a Raspberry Pi model B, which controls the phidget via USB, which in turn reads sensor data from the analog inputs, and controls a Sainsmart 8 channel relay board via the 5v digital outputs.
 The end result is a bank of 8 independantly controlled 120v sockets.

+Sorry for any missing bits of information - This documentation is a work in progress (and so is the program).

 **See Wiki for more detailed information**

 **Next:** need to add recording of sensor data & relay status to a database.